 While this is not known to be completely correct, many results show that white has a slight advantage in the opening that could lead to a winning position.
 However, with skillful play and minimal mistakes, black can neutralize white’s initiative and attain equality.

 From the data in the table below, white has a higher win percentage than black.
 As a result, we can conclude that white has an advantage in the first move.
+Chess engines like stockfish also agree with this observation with the starting position being evaluated at a score of 0.51 in white’s favor when running stockfish 14 at a depth of 20.

 |New in Chess Database|